d3vilh/openvpn-ui/README.md

 You can apply optional Firewall rules in `~/openvpn-server/fw-rules.sh` file, which will be executed on the container start.

-Here is example to blocking traffic between 2 "Trusted" subnet clients:
+Here is example of blocking all the traffic between 2 "Trusted" subnet clients:
 ```shell
 ~/openvpn-server $ cat fw-rules.sh
 iptables -A FORWARD -s 10.0.70.88 -d 10.0.70.77 -j DROP